 Across the world, though historically it would usually be altar boys aged 7-18, there are often people of all ages, both male and female, serving at Mass.
 There are a number of roles a server undertakes in Mass including; carrying the cross and the processional candles, holding the book for the priest celebrant when he is not at the altar, carrying the incense and thurible, presenting the bread, wine, and water to the priest during the preparation of the gifts and assisting him when he receives the gifts from the people.
 Generally they assist the priest celebrant as necessary for the celebration of the liturgy.

 It is a great way to play an active part in the celebration and should hopefully help you to learn and understand more about your faith and the liturgy of the Mass itself.
 It is also a beautiful witness of your faith and there are many priests that say that being an Altar Server played a big part on their faith journey towards becoming a priest (though that's not a requirement).

 To become an Altar Server you must be a committed practising Catholic who attends church every week and must have made your First Holy Communion.
 As well as being a great service to the Lord it also gives you a chance to develop new skills and a wonderful little community of new friends in your fellow servers.

-If you, or your child, are interested in becoming an Altar Server, please make yourself known to Fr Michael or Fr Gregory and, after a small amount of training and meeting the rest of the servers, we will hope to add you to the team.
+If you, or your child, are interested in becoming an Altar Server, please make yourself known to one of our priests and, after a small amount of training and meeting the rest of the servers, we will hope to add you to the team.